rodvel-inc/terraform-beginner-bootcamp-2023/README.md

 -    ***PATCH*** version when you make backward compatible bug fixes

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+## Setting env var for the PROJECT_ROOT

+The command 'env' will list all the environment variables for the workspace I am working on.